 On July 19th, Adams responds with the caveat, “I cannot write long letters.” before extending an invitation to Tyler: “When you visit Boston do not forget Quincy the residence of your Ancestors for almost 200 years.
 Your Grandmother had an elder sister who Married Mr Joshua Bracket and a brother Benjamin.
 I should be glad to know something of all these for I believe it is twenty years since I have any thing of any of them When you come to Quincy call upon me and I will direct you to see the seats and tombs of your ancestors.”
 Adams concludes his letter with, “the esteem of your Cousin...”

-To recap, Ruth Owen Tyler was Benjamin Owen Tyler’s grandmother and John Adams’ aunt, which made Tyler and Adams first cousins once removed.
+To recap, Ruth Owen Tyler’s mother, Hannah, was Benjamin Owen Tyler’s great-grandmother and John Adams’ aunt, which made Tyler and Adams first cousins twice removed.
 Here is a guide to the genealogy, with Adam's cousin Samuel included for good measure.

 So Tyler's engraving was not just the first of its kind, but it also led to a reconnection of family members.
 Another interesting familial link between John Adams and a facsimile of the Declaration of Independence?
 In 1820, his son, John Quincy Adams, commissioned William J. Stone to create a facsimile - not just of the signatures, but of the text as well.

 For more on Tyler's genealogy, see Willard I. Tyler Brigham, The Tyler Genealogy: The Descendants of Job Tyler, of Andover, Massachusetts, 1619-1700, volume I (1912).